Theodor Pištěk (artist)

-Theodor Pištěk (born 25 October 1932 in Prague) is a Czech painter, costume designer, set designer and former racing driver.
+Theodor Pištěk (25 October 1932 – 3 December 2025) was a Czech painter, costume designer, set designer, and racing driver.
 His costume designs and film sets are internationally acclaimed.
 He won an Oscar for his costumes for Amadeus, directed by Miloš Forman.
-For Forman's next film, Valmont, Pištěk won a César Award and was nominated for an Oscar.
-In 2003 he received the Czech Lion Award for Unique Contribution to Czech Film, in 2013 he was awarded the Crystal Globe for Outstanding Artistic Contribution to World Cinema, and in 2017 he received the Golden Slipper for Outstanding Contribution to Films for Children and Young People.
+For Forman's next film, Valmont, Pištěk won a César Award and was nominated for a second Oscar.
+In 2003, he received the Czech Lion Award for Unique Contribution to Czech Film, in 2013, he was awarded the Crystal Globe for Outstanding Artistic Contribution to World Cinema, and in 2017, he received the Golden Slipper for Outstanding Contribution to Films for Children and Young People.